Tyler Texas Jobs, Job Market, Business, and Economy

 Within the City of Tyler are located about 50,000 jobs, with a total of about 103,000 in Smith County.

 The workforce consists of thousands of accountants, information technology workers, communications specialists, restaurant employees, hotel workers, bankers, retail sales personnel, health care workers, welders, roughnecks, drillers, truck drivers, oilfield rig mechanics, electricians, and dozens more jobs and occupations in the Tyler job market.

 Even in difficult economic times nationally, employment and job search opportunities in Tyler have remained strong, and better than much of the US.

 In January of 2013, Tyler was ranked in the top 10 “Best Performing Small Cities” by the Milken Institute.

 Employers in the Tyler Texas Area

 Major job markets include the oil & gas industry, medical sector, manufacturing, education, grocery distribution, retail distribution, air conditioning equipment manufacturing and banking.

-East Texas Medical Center (ETMC) and Trinity Mother Frances Hospital are the two largest job employers in the Tyler area, each with over 3,000 employees.
+Both hospital systems are the largest job employers in the Tyler area, each with over 3,000 employees.

 The Brookshire Grocery Company has its corporate headquarters in Tyler.
 Other major employers include the University of Texas at Tyler, Tyler Junior College, Trane, Carrier, UT Health Center at Tyler, Suddenlink, Target Distribution Center, Tyler Pipe, and Southside Bank.